Ehmannr/Vaulted/README.md

 # Vaulted
- A free Personal Password / File encrption made by Ryan and Max
+ A free Personal Password encrption made by Ryan and Max

 ## Installation
 Currently there is no .exe file to download so,
 1.)
 Clone the repo
 2.)
-An installation of MySQL (for building and utilizing the database backend) 3.)
-A way to host a local sever with php and connect with SQL database (I use XamPP)
+An installation of php
+3.)
+A way to host a local sever with php and connect with SQL database (We use XAMPP)

 more indepth installations instuctions to come when .exe is added

 ## Usage
 This is for personal use and all data is stored localy